bmatsuo/lark/README.md

 provide the ease and flexibility of a full scripting environment in a portable, self-contained, and easy to integrate package.

-Python tools are great but producing consistent python environments on different machines, or accounting for those differences conversely, causes overhead and headaches.
+Python tools are great but producing consistent Python environments on different machines, or accounting for those differences conversely, causes overhead and headaches.
+Using virtualenv can help with this, but the Python 2 vs Python 3 incompatibilities can still complicate things when using these systems.

-Lark attempts to avoid the problems of using python by shipping a self-contained interpreter and isolating module repositories for each project.
+Lark attempts to avoid the problems of using Python by shipping a self-contained interpreter and isolating module repositories for each project.
 It doesn't matter what versions of the Lua interpreter are installed on developer machines (if any).
-The interpreter used by Lark can be ensured to be consistent.
+The interpreter used by Lark and the third-party module dependencies can be ensured to be consistent.

 ##Core Features